B2B Marketing Attribution for Beginners

 4. Relying on attribution software too early

-Building on mistake number 3, you may be wondering:
+Building on mistake #3, you may be wondering:

 “Is self-reported attribution accurate?
-Shouldn’t I use more sophisticated attribution software to close tracking gaps?”
+Shouldn’t I use more sophisticated tracking and attribution software to close tracking gaps?”

-You are right to ask that question.
+That’s a fair question.
 Self-reported marketing channels from leads are flawed.
 People may not remember where they first heard about your business.
-Or they may not care about providing an accurate answer.
+Or they may not care about giving an accurate answer.

-That’s why it’s important to combine qualitative and technical attribution in a CRM.
-This helps you get a clearer view and reduce errors.
+That’s why it’s important to combine qualitative feedback with UTM-based attribution in a CRM.
+This gives you a clearer picture and helps reduce errors.

-Yet, many businesses skip this step.
-They want to start using tracking and attribution software right away.
+Yet many businesses skip this step.
+They want to start using sophisticated tracking and attribution software right away.

 Here’s why it should come afterwards, if at all: